 Pregnancy fills your calendar with many, many recommended healthcare visits.
 Given all those appointments, you might be tempted to skip that trip to the dentist for your regular six-month cleaning and exam.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A. Severe periodontal disease can result in potential complications to your pregnancy.
-Many studies link periodontal disease to:
+Severe cases of gum disease can cause potential complications in your pregnancy.
+Research links periodontal disease to:

-A. The keys to good oral health are the same whether or not you’re pregnant.
-Brush twice a day with fluoridated toothpaste and continue to floss.
-You can also use a fluoridated mouthwash that doesn’t contain alcohol.
+The keys to good oral health are the same whether you’re pregnant or not.
+Keep brushing your teeth at least twice a day with toothpaste and continue to floss.
+If you use mouthwash, look for an alcohol-free product.

 Shop for bland-tasting toothpaste if flavored varieties seem to jumpstart morning sickness.
 If you do vomit, rinsing with a simple mix of water and baking soda can help protect your teeth.

 Keep brushing and flossing your chompers and DO NOT CANCEL your regular visit for a dental exam.
 If your gums suddenly get more sensitive or start to bleed, talk to your dentist about getting checked for gingivitis.

 Plus, eat a healthy, balanced pregnancy diet that includes tooth-friendly vitamins and minerals such as calcium, phosphorous, protein and vitamins A, C and D.